DineshNKumar/DIneshNKumar/README.md

 - ⚡ Fun fact: ...
 -->
 #### Dinesh Kumar.
 I am a Full Stack Developer with MEAN & MERN technologies with 2 years of experience.
-- I’m currently working as Full stack developer with MEAN and MERN technologies.
+- I am currently learning Rust programing Language.

 - I’m also have good knowledge in spring boot.
 - Also have a good knowledge in NextJS and NestJS.